Vintageinfo – All About Vintage Lighting

 Manufacturer: Raak, Amsterdam, The Netherlands.

-Other versions: The Raak Chartres blue-green glass wall lamp exists in several sizes and was also made in red with 2 E14 bulbs.
-Special models also exists.
-They were made to order.
+Other versions: The Raak Chartres wall lamp in blue-green glass was made in several sizes.
+It was also produced in red glass, in a version with two E14 bulbs.
+Special models were made as well, usually to order.

-The style of these type of lamps is often named Brutalist.
-Not to be confused with the Brutalist architecture, or Brutalism from more or less the same period.
-That is something completely different.
+The style of lamps such as these is often described as Brutalist.
+This should not be confused with Brutalist architecture, which belongs to the same period but is something quite different.

-These wall lamps were inspired by the stained glass windows of the famous Chartres Cathedral in France, also known as the Cathedral of Our Lady of Chartres, about 80 kilometres (50 mi) south-west of Paris.
+These wall lamps were inspired by the stained-glass windows of the famous Chartres Cathedral in France, also known as the Cathedral of Our Lady of Chartres, about 80 kilometres south-west of Paris.

 A. Lankhorst

-The handmade glass art of these wall lamps is the work of glass artist Willem van Oyen Sr. There are several references on the internet attributing them to A. Lankhorst.
-Lankhorst was an architect who used these wall lamps to decorate restaurant “Dijkstra” in Zwolle, The Netherlands, mentioned in the Raak Catalogue 7 from 1970, as you can see on the picture below.
+The handmade glass art of these wall lamps is the work of glass artist Willem van Oyen Sr. Some references on the internet incorrectly attribute the design to A. Lankhorst.
+Lankhorst was an architect who used these lamps in the interior of restaurant Dijkstra in Zwolle, The Netherlands, as mentioned in Raak Catalogue 7 from 1970.
+He should therefore not be confused with the actual designer of the lamp.

 Raak